contentauth/c2pa-c/README.md

 This documentation assumes you are using this library with C++.

+**WARNING**: This is an early prerelease version of this library.
+There may be bugs and unimplemented features, and the API is subject to change.

 ## Installation

 Add the prebuilt library and header files (`include/c2pa.h` for C or `include/c2pa.hpp` for C++) to your project.

 For instructions on how to build the library and run the tests and examples, see [Development](#development) below.

 ## Usage